hvpavel/vote-your-destiny/README.md

 ## StackBlitz

 You can also [check the project online on StackBlitz](https://stackblitz.com/github/hvpavel/vote-your-destiny).
-Just wait while it StackBlitz does its magic.
+Just wait while StackBlitz does its magic.